MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-retrieve-the-body-of-a-message-in-compressed-rtf-and-convert.md

 ---
 title: "Retrieve body of message in compressed RTF and convert to its native format"
-description: Describes how to retrieve the body of a message in compressed RTF and convert to its native format.
+description: This article describes how to retrieve the body of a message in compressed RTF and convert to its native format.
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer